Prudentópolis: History

 In 1882, the project of the construction of roads in central Paraná attracted the first families to the region.
 Firmo Mendes de Queiroz, descended from bandeirantes, settled there, living on agriculture.
 He built a chapel, giving birth to a place called "Vilinha" (Little Village) by its inhabitants.
 In 1894, the government decided to colonize the region of São João do Capanema.
 Cândido Ferreira de Abreu, the owner of this colony, decided to change its name to Prudentópolis, in honor to Brazilian president Prudente de Morais.
 In 1895, to settle this region, 1,500 Ukrainian families, about 8,000 people, came to Prudentópolis.
 This immigration continued until the 1920s.

-Most of the immigrants were from the Ternopil region of Ukraine, and today the Ukrainian city Ternopil is sister city of Prudentópolis.
+Most of the immigrants were from the Ternopil Oblast of Ukraine, and today the Ukrainian city Ternopil is sister city of Prudentópolis.

 Population

 Nowadays, Prudentópolis is home to the largest population of Ukrainian descent in Brazil (75% of the municipality's inhabitants).
 Other ethnic groups that make up its population are Italians, Poles and Germans.

-The Ukrainian culture is still preserved by its inhabitants: the Ukrainian language is taught in local schools and used a liturgical language and there are typically Ukrainian constructions.
+The Ukrainian culture is still preserved by its inhabitants: the Ukrainian language is taught in local schools and used a liturgical language and there are typically Ukrainian constructions, it is also one of the two official languages alongside Portuguese.